BE AN ANIMAL KINGDOM HERO AND ADOPT AN ANIMAL TODAY!

 Eastern Gray Squirrel

 We are going nuts over this adorable little one!
-Since you can't fix a squirrels' teeth with braces, Sally is living her best life here at the Biophilia Center with all the snacks and attention she could ever need.
+Since you can't fix a squirrels' teeth with braces, Gus is living his best life here at the Biophilia Center with all the snacks and attention he could ever need.
 After a healthy lunch of fruits, veggies, seeds and nuts these high energy friends climb and race up and down their play areas.
 In the wild they are able to conquer falls of up to a 100 feet by using their bushy tail as a parachute!
 Now they just have students falling for them.

 Lacey Louise was found as a neonate "newly hatched" baby and was kept as a pet for 10 years.
 Her owners were not able to keep her and wanted her to go to a place where she would be cared for.
 The Biophilia Center is now her home.
 She loves to work with her trainer Turtle Bob.
 Lacey loves to take walks in the grass and nosh on fruit salad and collard greens.
 Lacey Louise is incredibly happy in her role as our Gopher Tortoise Ambassador.